medienreaktor/Medienreaktor.Meilisearch/README.md

 After finishing or changing configuration, build the node index once via the CLI command `flow nodeindex:build`.

-Document-NodeTypes should be configured as fulltext root (this comes by default for all `Neos.Neos:Document` subtypes):
+Document NodeTypes should be configured as fulltext root (this comes by default for all `Neos.Neos:Document` subtypes):

 ```yaml
 'Neos.Neos:Document':